-- 5.10 The general manager is responsible for the management of code of conduct complaints about delegates of council and council committee members (other than complaints alleging a breach of the pecuniary interest provisions contained in Part 4 of the code of conduct) and for determining the outcome of such complaints. - 5.11 The general manager must refer code of conduct complaints about council advisers, delegates of council and council committee members alleging a breach of the pecuniary interest provisions contained in Part 4 of the code of conduct to the Office. - 5.12 The general manager may decide to take no action in relation to a code of conduct complaint about a delegate of council or a council committee member other than one requiring referral to the Office under clause 5.11 where they consider that no action is warranted in relation to the complaint.
+5.10 The CEO is responsible for the management of code of conduct complaints about delegates of council and council committee members (other than complaints alleging a breach of the pecuniary interest provisions contained in Part 4 of the code of conduct) and for determining the outcome of such complaints.

-- 5.13 Where the general manager decides to take no action in relation to a code of conduct complaint about a delegate of council or a council committee member, the general manager must give the complainant reasons in writing for their decision and this shall finalise the consideration of the matter under these procedures. - 5.14 Where the general manager considers it to be practicable and appropriate to do so, the general manager may seek to resolve code of conduct complaints about delegates of council or council committee members, by alternative means such as, but not limited to, explanation, counselling, training, mediation, informal discussion, negotiation, a voluntary apology or an undertaking not to repeat the offending behaviour.
-The resolution of a code of conduct complaint under this clause is not to be taken as a determination that there has been a breach of the council's code of conduct. - 5.15 Where the general manager resolves a code of conduct complaint under clause 5.14 to the general manager's satisfaction, the general manager must notify the complainant in writing of the steps taken to resolve the complaint and this shall finalise the consideration of the matter under these procedures. - 5.16 Sanctions for breaches of the code of conduct by delegates of council and/or council committee members depend on the severity, scale and importance of the breach and may include one or more of the following: - a) censure - b) requiring the person to apologise to any person or organisation adversely affected by the breach in such a time and form specified by the general manager - c) prosecution for any breach of the law - d) removing or restricting the person's delegation - e) removing the person from membership of the relevant council committee. - 5.17 Prior to imposing a sanction against a delegate of council or a council committee member under clause 5.16, the general manager or any person making enquiries on behalf of the general manager must comply with the requirements of procedural fairness.
-In particular: - a) the substance of the allegation (including the relevant provision/s of the council's code of conduct that the alleged conduct is in breach of) must be put to the person who is the subject of the allegation, and - b) the person must be given an opportunity to respond to the allegation, and - c) the general manager must consider the person's response in deciding whether to impose a sanction under clause 5.16.
+- 5.11 The CEO must refer code of conduct complaints about council advisers, delegates of council and council committee members alleging a breach of the pecuniary interest provisions contained in Part 4 of the code of conduct to the Office. - 5.12 The CEO may decide to take no action in relation to a code of conduct complaint about a delegate of council or a council committee member other than one requiring referral to the Office under clause 5.11 where they consider that no action is warranted in relation to the complaint. - 5.13 Where the CEO decides to take no action in relation to a code of conduct complaint about a delegate of council or a council committee member, the CEO must give the complainant reasons in writing for their decision and this shall finalise the consideration of the matter under these procedures. - 5.14 Where the CEO considers it to be practicable and appropriate to do so, the CEO may seek to resolve code of conduct complaints about delegates of council or council committee members, by alternative means such as, but not limited to, explanation, counselling, training, mediation, informal discussion, negotiation, a voluntary apology or an undertaking not to repeat the offending behaviour.
+The resolution of a code of conduct complaint under this clause is not to be taken as a determination that there has been a breach of the council's code of conduct. - 5.15 Where the CEO resolves a code of conduct complaint under clause 5.14 to the CEO's satisfaction, the CEO must notify the complainant in writing of the steps taken to resolve the complaint and this shall finalise the consideration of the matter under these procedures. - 5.16 Sanctions for breaches of the code of conduct by delegates of council and/or council committee members depend on the severity, scale and importance of the breach and may include one or more of the following: - a) censure - requiring the person to apologise to any person or organisation adversely affected by the breach in such a time and form specified by the CEO - c) prosecution for any breach of the law - d) removing or restricting the person's delegation - e) removing the person from membership of the relevant council committee. - 5.17 Prior to imposing a sanction against a delegate of council or a council committee member under clause 5.16, the CEO or any person making enquiries on behalf of the CEO must comply with the requirements of procedural fairness.
+In particular:

+- a) the substance of the allegation (including the relevant provision/s of the council's code of conduct that the alleged conduct is in breach of) must be put to the person who is the subject of the allegation, and - b) the person must be given an opportunity to respond to the allegation, and - the CEO must consider the person's response in deciding whether to impose a sanction under clause 5.16.